-Ras is a small G Protein that acts as a molecular switch in the context of cell differentiation, proliferation, and growth.
+Ras is a small G protein that acts as a molecular switch in the context of cell differentiation, proliferation, and growth.
 Ras is active in the guanosine triphosphate (GTP) bound state and transduces signals downstream to the cell nucleus.
 Furthermore, it catalyzes the hydrolysis from GTP to guanosine diphosphate (GDP) leading to an inactive state.
-This switch-off process is further accelerated by GTPase-activating proteins (GAPs)1.
-If the catalysis function of Ras is impaired by mutations, tumors can develop due its constitutively active state.
-The reaction mechanisms of the GTP hydrolysis has been well characterized using experimental techniques such as X-Ray structure analysis,2,3 nuclear magnetic resonance spectroscopy,4 Fourier transform infrared (FTIR) spectroscopy,5 and theoretical methods6.
-Both, the allosteric regulation of Ras and its signaling5-10 as well as insights into catalysis of small GTPases have been previously reviewed.1,1,11,10,12,13
+This switch-off process is further accelerated by GTPase-activating proteins (GAPs).1 If the catalysis function of Ras is impaired by mutations, tumors can develop due its constitutively active state.
+The reaction mechanisms of the GTP hydrolysis have been well characterized using experimental techniques such as X-ray structure analysis,^{2,3} nuclear magnetic resonance spectroscopy,4 Fourier transform infrared (FTIR) spectroscopy,5 and theoretical methods.6 Both the allosteric regulation of Ras and its signaling7-10 as well as insights into catalysis of small GTPases have been previously reviewed.1,10-13